 When serving your chipotle barbacoa beef, think of it as spicy pulled beef barbecue.
 Get creative and use it for anything where you might use pulled beef.

 On the side, serve with lime slices, crema and cilantro.
-Try straining out a little sauce from the pulled beef for dipping.
+Try straining out a little sauce from the pulled beef and put it in a small bowl for dipping.

 - Slow cooker (Crockpot)

-- 2 Dried Arbol Chiles stemmed, seeded and rinsed
+- 5 Dried Arbol Chiles, stemmed, seeded and rinsed

 - 1 teaspoon Salt